MaterializeInc/terraform-provider-materialize/docs/resources/scim_group_roles.md

 page_title: "materialize_scim_group_roles Resource - terraform-provider-materialize"
 subcategory: ""
 description: |-
   Manages the complete set of organization roles assigned to a SCIM group.
-Use Admin and Member for the built-in roles, and exact names for custom roles.
+Materialize creates two reserved, built-in roles: Organization Admin (key MaterializePlatformAdmin, specified here as Admin) and Organization Member (key MaterializePlatform, specified here as Member).
+You can assign these roles to groups, but cannot edit or delete the roles themselves.
+Use exact names for custom roles.
 Keep Member in the set when group members need its organization permissions.
 ---

 # materialize_scim_group_roles (Resource)

 Manages the complete set of organization roles assigned to a SCIM group.
-Use Admin and Member for the built-in roles, and exact names for custom roles.
+Materialize creates two reserved, built-in roles: Organization Admin (key MaterializePlatformAdmin, specified here as Admin) and Organization Member (key MaterializePlatform, specified here as Member).
+You can assign these roles to groups, but cannot edit or delete the roles themselves.
+Use exact names for custom roles.
 Keep Member in the set when group members need its organization permissions.

 ## Example Usage